The Lion & the Mouse: Plot

-In a book where the only words are the sounds made by the animals, the story begins at dawn.
-A mouse escapes several predators before coming upon a lion.
+In this book where the only words are the sounds made by the animals, the story begins at dawn.
+The mouse escapes several predators before coming upon the lion.
 The lion lets the mouse go.
-Later, some hunters come along and capture the lion with a net.
+Later, some hunters come along and capture the lion with the net.
 The mouse chews through the rope of the net, freeing the lion and they become friends.

 Illustrations and design

-Pinkney illustrated the book using "pencil, watercolor, and colored pencils on paper."
+Pinkney illustrated this book using "pencil, watercolor, and colored pencils on paper."
 This method helps, in the words of The Horn Book Magazine review, to provide, "pleasing detail".

-The book is unusual in that it does not have any text on its front dust cover, just the picture of the lion, though this is something that the book's publisher had done before.
-The back cover features the mouse, such that when the book is opened the mouse and the lion look at each other.
+This book is unusual in that it does not have any text on its front dust cover, just the picture of the lion, though this is something that this book's publisher had done before.
+This back cover features the mouse, such that when the book is opened the mouse and the lion look at each other.
 The events of the story further the personality traits shown during the course of the story; the lion is powerful while the mouse is curious and alert.
-These personalities are shown through the animals' body parts that are illustrated in close-up.
+These personalities are shown through the other animals' body parts that are illustrated in close-up.

-The book's illustrations of the Serengeti were seen as well-researched and carefully drawn.
+This book's illustrations of the Serengeti were seen as well-researched and carefully drawn.
 Part of this is that the illustrations of the animals are drawn in correct proportion to each other.
 While the perspective is drawn at human eye-level, the reader is encouraged to think of other perspectives, such as to look down to notice details like the mouse.
 Further, the animals are able to convey emotions without becoming personified.
 Pinkney's use of panels in select moments drew comparisons to that of a silent movie and helped to convey the pace and intensity of the action.
-Other elements of the design, such as Pinkney's use of white space, also enhance the mood and quality of the book.
+Other elements of the design, such as Pinkney's use of white space, also enhance the mood and quality of this book.